alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 What if the banjo released an object when you finish playing?
 Sure, that should be easy.

 today...
-TODO: bomb explode collision
+TODO: pot throw, chicken throw, and bomb throw all share same logic
 TODO: pot throwing logic
-TODO: chicket grab/throw logic
+TODO: chicken grab/throw logic
 TODO: bomb and slimy share throw logic
-TODO: pot throw, chicken throw, and bomb throw all share same logic

 tomorrow...
 TODO: chest logic